 Whether it becomes home to a collection of writing implements or a hearty succulent, the steel planter you weld will stand as a monument to your badassery forever.

 Skill Level : Beginner — This course is designed for beginners with little or no prior metal fabrication experience.

-Tools and techniques : You’ll get lots of hands-on time with a MIG welder, as well as angle grinders and various hand tools.
+Tools and techniques : You’ll get lots of hands-on time with a MIG welder, angle grinders, and various hand tools.